 When crocheting a purse that’s actually functional, you’ve got to make it sturdy!
 You want a handbag that keeps your belongings safely inside and won’t stretch out over time.

-Read on for my top 10 tips for crocheting sturdy handbags that will transition from season to season.
+Read on for my top 10 tips for crocheting sturdy handbags.

 Image via Luba Davies Atelier